gateway-fm/validator-kb/reference/updates-releases.md

 Always keep at least one backup of the node data from the previous build to be able to downgrade!
 Sometimes nodes update the format of embedded database and after migration it is impossible to go back.

+## Node Health After Upgrades

+It is important to check the performance characteristics of the nodes after upgrading.
+For the specific metrics to track, see [Monitoring](monitoring.md).

+When using canary nodes or rolling updates, make sure to keep upgraded nodes to a separate group in your [monitoring system](monitoring.md), so you can compare baseline parameters, such as participation rates, resource usage, etc.

+## Servers: Harware & Software

 Channels to listen to for updates, hard forks, attack mitigations How to do rolling updates?
 Go offline for updates?